-The scope of this Draft-SEIS/SEIR was established based on the Notice of Intent/Notice of Preparation (NOI/NOP) dated November 4, 2004.
+The scope of this Draft SEIS/SEIR was established based on the Notice of Intent/Notice of Preparation (NOI/NOP) dated November 4, 2004.
 Based on comments received during the planning process, the USACE and LAHD published the Supplemental NOI/NOP (SNOI/SNOP) on October 21, 2005.
-The Scope of thealternatives considered in the SEIS/SEIR haves been changed or reduced due to considerations on regarding the current need for the landfill-disposal sites, the time needed to complete planning and address issues related to use of the disposal sites, and concerns expressed by the resource agencies and other interests comments on the Draft SEIS/SEIR.
-Therefore, the USACE and POLA re-examined the originally proposed alternatives and reduced the scope of the Proposed Action, and alternativesmodified the alternatives considered to be viable for disposal sites at this time.
+The Scope of the SEIS/SEIR has been changed or reduced due to considerations on the current need for the landfill sites, the time needed to complete planning and address issues related to use of the disposal sites, and concerns expressed by the resource agencies and other interests.
+Therefore, the USACE and POLA re-examined the originally proposed alternatives and reduced the scope of the Proposed Action, and alternatives considered to be viable for disposal sites at this time.
 Chapter 2, Project Description, provides the details of the current Proposed Action and alternatives, as well as details of the alternatives developed during the planning process and deleted from further consideration.

-The following issues have been determined to be potentially significant and are, therefore, evaluated in this Draft-SEIS/SEIR.
+The following issues have been determined to be potentially significant and are, therefore, evaluated in this Draft SEIS/SEIR.